mendelsontal/ngnix_tool/README.md

 Here’s a list of features planned for future releases:

 v0.0.5
+- Add returns 0/1 for all functions.
+- Create template for the configuration, to replace the EOF inside configure_virtual_host.sh
+- update argument to check for ngnix & dependency updates (--update)

+v0.0.6
 - pass arguments to configure
  - enable user-specific directories (--user_dir)
  - enable basic authentication (--auth)
  - enable CGI scripting (--cgi)
 - test argument to check configurations etc (--test)
-- update argument to check for ngnix & dependency updates (--update)

-v0.0.6
 - add other distribution compatibility, starting with ubuntu

 <!-- LICENSE -->